nigel-daniels/MMM-AirNow/README.md

 This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
 This module shows air quality based on the US AirNow API.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nigel-daniels/MMM-AirNow`.
-A new folder `MMM-AirNow` will appear.
+A new folder `MMM-AirNow` will appear, navigate into it.
+2. Execute `npm install` to install the node dependencies.

 ## Config
 The entry in `config.js` can include the following options: